matt-r-g/Bike-Sales-analysis-using-Tableau/README.md

 ### Lowest Selling Products
 - The lowest selling products were mostly in specific subcategories that had lower demand in general.
 - Contributing factors to low sales include:
-  - Products that were either too niche or not well marketed.
+  - Products were possibly not well marketed.
   - Products with high prices compared to similar items.
   - Lack of seasonal or targeted promotions.

 ### Age Group Insights
 - The largest proportion of sales came from the **25-34** and **35-44** age groups, indicating that these customers are the primary drivers of sales.
 - The **18-24** age group showed lower sales, suggesting that younger customers may not be as engaged with the product range or pricing.
-- The **45-54** and **55+** age groups contributed smaller shares, possibly indicating that older customers prefer different product categories or are less likely to engage in purchasing through digital channels.
+- The **64+**  age group contributed smaller shares, possibly indicating that older customers prefer different product categories or are less likely to engage in purchasing through digital channels.

 ## 💡 Recommendations